cpythoud/dbbeans-util/README.md

   a Java library to generate Java code;
 - [Beanmaker](https://github.com/cpythoud/beanmaker):
-  a Java library and framework to generate Java code in relation with a relational database; this project is based on all the above libraries;
+  a Java library and framework to generate Java code in relation with a relational database; this project uses all the above libraries;
-- CMSAlpha: CMS (Content Management System), for use by professional wed designer and web application developers, based on Servlets, JSP and the above libraries;
+- CMSAlpha: CMS (Content Management System), for use by professional wed designers and web application developers, based on Servlets, JSP and the above libraries;
   GitHub repository coming soon.